 In the years following, similar experiments were repeated in several laboratories (Google "Allen-Fahey experiment.").
-At least two of these experiments confirmed the observations of AF-92, the most detailed being [De Boer and Nuttal, 2005].
+At least two of these experiments confirmed the observations of AF-92, the most detailed being.

-1.2 Discussion and Conclusions
+Discussion and Conclusions

-The source transducer design for these experiments was exceptionally linear, with an acoustic source impedance similar to that looking into the ear canal Allen86b.
-We verified that there were no measurable standing waves in the ear canal due to the transducer.
-No measurable DP artifacts were observable when using this transducer in an acoustic cavity Allen83a, Allen86b.
+The source transducer design for these experiments was exceptionally linear, with an acoustic source impedance close to that of the ear canal.
+Thus reflections (standing waves) in the cochlear were measurably negligible.
+No measurable DP artifacts were observable when using this transducer in an acoustic cavity.

-Given the AF-92 measurement paradigm, we compared the ear canal pressure level $P{ec}(f_d)$ to the pressure propagated from the BM source $P{ec}(f_d)$ on the BM at $X_d(f_d)$, where both are set to the neuron's threshold.
+Given the AF-92 measurement paradigm, we compared the ear canal pressure level $P{ec}(f_d)$ to the pressure propagated from the BM source $P{ec}(f_d)$ on the BM at $X_d(f_d)$ , where both are set to the neuron's threshold.
 If there were a CA, this difference would have been large.
 However it was shown to be less than 6 dB.
 Thus we concluded there is no significant cycle by cycle CA gain.

 The experiment assumes that the BM is reciprocal, namely that the cycle by cycle gain is independent of the direction of travel.
 This assumption, known as Rayleigh reciprocity, holds for all existing published cochlear models.
 For reciprocity to be violated (non-reciprocal), it must have internal magnetic fields.
-The cochlea is Rayleigh-reciprocity because there are no cochlear magnetic forces [Allen 2022, Postulate P6, pages 163 and 343]AllenBook20).
-The most critical is the causal postulate, P1 Norgaard21.
+The cochlea is Rayleigh-reciprocity because there are no cochlear magnetic forces (Allen 2022, Postulate P6, pages 163 and 343)).
+The most critical is the causal postulate, P1 Nørgaard et al. 53.